danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 The purpose of this strategy is to lower the lottery count, i.e. how many team members would have to win the lottery and take off to travel the world in order for the project to be in trouble.
 This is also known as the [truck factor](https://www.agileadvice.com/2005/05/15/agilemanagement/truck-factor/), but it's nicer to visualize a lottery win rather than getting hit by a truck.

 This is also an opportunity to improve engineering documentation.
-As a developer works on an area of the project for the first time, they will naturally have questions that only the expert knows, and may not have realized this is specialized knowledge.
+As a developer works on an area of the project for the first time, they will naturally have questions that only the expert knows.
 The new developer can then update the engineering docs in this area and include it in the PR for the expert to review.
-This will improve speed of development for the next "new" developer to work on this area.
+This will improve speed of development for the next developer to work on this area.

 ## Psychological Safety